LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-01-Information-Theory-In-Language-Part-1.md

 when the road is wrapped in a veil.

 - Discuss Claude Shannon's Discovers in paper

+But what did Claude Shannon discover in his paper?
+His findings showed that you could make a model that could minimize the loss of information and estimate the amount of surprise for a given set of symbols.
+He also coined the term "bit" in this paper, as he would convert his symbols into 0's and 1's based on their predictability.
+But just how is the value of surprise defined for a given set of symbols?
+This is through **entropy**, which is defined as:

+$$
+H(X) = - \sum_{x \in X} p(x) \log_{2}p(x)
+$$

+Shannon defines entropy in the paper as "playing a central role in information theory as measures of information, choice, and uncertainty".
+But how does this evaluate surprise of a symbol?

 - Talk about Entropy and its uses